 Have a name-badge-building session and encourage students to display them for the first few days of term or hand each member of the group a tag belonging to someone else and ask them to mix and mingle until they’ve found the owner of the tag.

 I hope you enjoy using these strategies with your students.
-I took them directly from my book ‘Connect with your students’.

 50% Complete